2019 Student Survey on Sexual Misconduct

 Have you experienced sexual discrimination, harassment or violence?
 Get help now!

 For immediate help call 911

 As stated in its applicable rules and policies, the University of Missouri does not discriminate on the basis of race, color, religion, national origin, sex, sexual orientation, gender identity, gender expression, age, disability, protected veteran status, or any other status protected by applicable state or federal law.
-The University affirms its commitment to providing equal opportunities by establishing the Equal Opportunity Policy statement in Section 320.010 of the Collected Rules and Regulations.
+The University affirms its commitment to providing equal opportunities by establishing the Equal Opportunity Policy statement in Section 600.010 of the Collected Rules and Regulations.
 The University's nondiscrimination policies apply to any phase of its employment process, any phase of its admission or financial aid programs, and other aspects of its educational programs or activities.
 Additionally, this policy and the existing Title IX policies apply to allegations of sexual misconduct or allegations of other forms of sex discrimination, as defined in Section 600.020C, occurring within the University’s educational programs and activities and instances occurring in other settings, including off-campus if there are effects of the conduct that interfere with or limit students’ ability to participate in or benefit from the University’s educational programs and activities.

 After hours: Neil Outar, J. D. 573-202-4185